LucasColas/lucascolas/README.md

 ## Hi there 👋

 I'm Lucas Colas.
-I am a French student in second year of engineering school (french grande école).
+I am a French student in third year of engineering school (french grande école).
 I like to work on software engineering, machine learning and game development.

 ## Programming languages